 Brain cell changes in people with MS revealed

-Fresh insights into the types of cells found in the brains of people with multiple sclerosis could help develop improved therapies, research has found.
+Fresh insights into the types of cells found in the brains of people with multiple sclerosis could help develop improved therapies, new research published in Nature has found.

 The findings could shed new light on how the disease progresses and could also help scientists develop treatments.

-Experts from the University of Edinburgh and the Karolinska Institute in Sweden analysed post-mortem brain samples from five people without neurological disease and four people with the most advanced form of multiple sclerosis, called progressive MS.
+In collaboration with the Karolinska Institute in Sweden the team analysed post-mortem brain samples from five people without neurological disease and four people with the most advanced form of multiple sclerosis, called progressive MS.

 MS occurs when the protective sheath that surrounds nerve cells – called myelin – becomes damaged.
 This means that nerve cells cannot transmit signals around the body as effectively.
 It also leaves nerve cells vulnerable to damage, and eventually the nerves can die.

-Professor Anna Williams, who helped lead the study, said that understanding which types of oligodendrocytes are most beneficial in repairing myelin will be crucial for maximising the chances of developing treatments.
+"Understanding which types of oligodendrocytes are most beneficial in repairing myelin will be crucial for maximising the chances of developing treatments."